huggingface/dataset-viewer/services/worker/README.md

-# Datasets server - worker
+# Dataset viewer - worker

 > Workers that pre-compute and cache the response for each of the processing steps.